mjones3/architect-transcript-insights/README.md

 ### Starting a Meeting Transcription

-1. **Select Claude Projects**: Choose one or more Claude Projects from the dropdown to:
+1. **Select Claude Projects**: Check the boxes for Claude Projects in the header bar to:
-   - Query against their knowledge base during the meeting
+   - ✅ Enable queries against their knowledge base
-   - Upload the full transcript to these projects after the meeting
+   - ✅ Upload the full transcript to these projects
+   - ✅ Build cumulative knowledge over time
+   - Each checked project will receive the complete transcript
 2. **Start Recording**: Click the "Start Recording" button to begin transcription
 3. **Grant Microphone Access**: Allow browser access to your microphone when prompted